polkadot-developers/knowledgebase/current/runtime/floats.md

 ## Problems with Floating Point Numbers in Runtime

-The standard way of handling floating points is dependent on the need for decimal places by using one of the in-built primitive types of handlingfix point arithmetic.
-Floating point numbers are not deterministic and fixed point computation is safe for Substrate since it represents all rationals as a fraction thus resolving a deterministic result.
-The two types which are used to handle large fixed point arithmetic are Permill and Perbill, you can refer to [safe math](https://substrate.dev/recipes/3-entrees/safemath.html)for further information and implementation.
+Floating point numbers are not deterministic and thus cannot be used to run a deterministic block production algorithm.
+The standard way of handling rational (or real) numbers depends on how many decimal places are needed and then choosing one of the in-built primitive types in Substrate providing fixed point arithmetic.
+Fixed point computation is safe for Substrate since it represents all rationals as a fraction thus resolving to a deterministic result.
+The two types which are used to handle large fixed point arithmetic are `Permill` and `Perbill`, you can refer to [safe math](https://substrate.dev/recipes/3-entrees/safemath.html) for further information and implementation.

 ## Alternatives